-The Test Weight Info softkey accesses pages where eccentricity test weight information such as weight value and serial number can be entered.
+The Test Weight Info softkey i accesses pages where eccentricity test weight information such as weight value and serial number can be entered.
 Use the UP and DOWN navigation keys to see the complete list.
 The edit softkeys will affect the specific record in focus.
-The entire test weight list can be cleared by pressing the CLEAR softkey \mathbb{C} , then pressing OK $\overset{\mathsf{OK}}{\smile}$ to confirm the action.
-Press the ESCAPE softkey $\boxed{\mathsf{Esc}}$ to return to the Test Weight View screen without saving the changes to the test weight record.
+The entire test weight list can be cleared by pressing the CLEAR softkey \mathbf{C} , then pressing OK $\overset{\mathsf{OK}}{\checkmark}$ to confirm the action.
+Press the ESCAPE softkey Esc to return to the Test Weight View screen without saving the changes to the test weight record.